rwcitek/A_Gental_Introduction_to_BNF/slides/440_epsilon.md

 will be launched along the new  state path.

-### Implications of the existance of Epsilon for the the delta LUT
+### Implications of the existence  of Epsilon for the the delta LUT

 - Blank entries must therefore exist for states without matching Epsilon columns
 - Epsilon moves are always taken.
 If a state is entered, the next state immediately becomes the current state